Xavier vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +5500

-- In terms of its odds to win the national championship (+5500), Xavier is 23rd-best in college basketball.
-It is three spots higher than that, 20th-best, according to computer rankings.
+- Xavier is only 23rd-best in college basketball in terms of its odds to win the national championship (+5500), but 20th-best according to computer rankings.

-- In terms of their national championship odds, the Musketeers have had the 69th-biggest change this season, improving from +8000 at the start to +5500.
+- The Musketeers have had the 69th-biggest change in terms of their national championship odds, improving from +8000 at the beginning of the season to +5500.

-- Xavier's chances of winning the national championship, based on its odds, are 1.8%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.